danielkaczmarczyk/dk-cs-notes/README.md

 - [ ] (book) [Composing Programs](https://composingprograms.com) Alternative to SICP as per the tycs guide, using Python as examples.
 I have attempted it early on in the process and didn't like it - the textbook itself is quite dry as it is intended to be used as a textbook alongside an actual course.
 If I can get access to good quality videos from the CS61A lectures I will probably finish it at a later date.
 - [ ] (video) [CS 186 - DBMS](https://www.youtube.com/user/CS186Berkeley/playlists) This series of database lectures videos I have postponed working with, similarly as Composing Programs, it is intended to be used alongside the course, and that is something to solve for.
 - [ ] (book) [Cracking the Coding Interview](https://www.amazon.com/Cracking-Coding-Interview-Programming-Questions/dp/0984782850) Interviewing is a controversial topic, and this books is the holy grail of a _certain_ kind of interviewing methodology.
 I am intending to go through most of them, and although it focuses on Java and many challenges are deeply connected to Java and don't translate to _any_ language, studying bits of it, I found great use of the solutions and other explanations of the _attitude_ of solving those problems, moreso than the actual problems themselves, so I am planning to give it a go.
 - [ ] (book) [Computer Systems, a Programmer's Perspective](http://csapp.cs.cmu.edu/3e/home.html) I've started reading it and it's a leviathan of a book - great in size, and quite dense, but nicely laid out.
 I'm yet to decide how to approach working with such a large text in a way that makes it most useful.
+Mostly using it as a reference.
 - [ ] (course)[Mathematical Thinking in Computer Science](https://www.coursera.org/learn/what-is-a-proof/home/welcome)
 - [ ] (book) [Algorithm Design Manual](https://www.amazon.com/Algorithm-Design-Manual-Steven-Skiena/dp/1848000693/?pldnSite=1)
 - [ ] (videos) [Gynvael Coldwind's YT Channel, selected content](https://www.youtube.com/watch?v=MM4hDpzFUcA)